Province reports four new COVID cases with 11 recoveries - ntv.ca

 In the Western Health region:

-The case is a male and is a contact of previous known case.
+The case is a male and is related to travel within Canada.

-There have been 11 new recoveries, four in the Eastern Health region and seven in the Central Health region and 1,791 people have recovered.
-There are 10 people in hospital because of COVID-19, six in non-critical care and four in critical care.
+There have been 11 new recoveries, three in the Eastern Health region and eight in the Central Health region and 1,808 people have recovered.
+There are nine people in hospital because of COVID-19, five in non-critical care and four in critical care.
 There are no new presumptive positive cases in the province.

 - Labrador-Grenfell Health – 1